anthonynelzinsantos/QWeuRTY/README.md

 ## Installation

-Use the appropriate files in the repo to manually install QWeuRTY 0.9 on your system.
-Packages with installation scripts will be released soon.
+Use the appropriate files in the repo to manually install QWeuRTY on your system.
+Packages with installation scripts will be available with QWeuRTY 1.0.

 ## Layers